-Moving forward, businesses that are found to not be in compliance with the strict guidelines set in place will have their liquor license revoked, which can be detrimental for a bar or restaurant.
+Moving forward, businesses that are found to not be in compliance with the strict guidelines set in place will have their liquor licence revoked, which can be detrimental for a bar or restaurant.
 Inspectors from the State Liquor Authority (SLA) have also been dispensed to investigate these facilities.

 “We are not kidding around with this.
 You’re talking about jeopardizing people’s lives.”
 Cuomo stated.
 “It’s a legal violation, and the SLA inspectors are out there.”

 Governor Cuomo continued that, if this behaviour continues, he will reverse the reopening plans for areas that are not obeying the rules.

 “I am warning today, in a nice way, consequences of your actions,” he stated.
 “We have 25,000 complaints statewide.
 I’m not going to turn a blind eye to that.
 New Yorkers deserve better.”

 A video of St. Mark’s Place in New York’s East Village popped up on Friday, June 12, and prompted Cuomo to issue a tweet simply stating, “Don’t make me come down there.”
 A large number of people can be seen not distancing or wearing appropriate facial coverings.